 Deze webshop gebruikt cookies.

-Carthage Studies is a peer-reviewed journal that publishes research on ancient Carthage (present-day Tunisia), from the Phoenician period to the Middle Ages (archaeological, historical, linguistic, epigraphic, numismatic, etc.).
+Carthage Studies is a peer-reviewed journal that publishes research on ancient Carthage (present-day Tunisia), from the Phoenician period to the Early Modern (archaeological, historical, linguistic, epigraphic, numismatic, etc.).
 The scope of Carthage Studies includes general research questions, sites, and classes of material in which Carthage plays an important role.
 Over the years the journal has developed a particular focus on pottery studies and on amphora studies related to Carthage in particular.